edgedb/edgedb/docs/guides/tutorials/nextjs.rst

     :alt: Inferred type of posts query
     :width: 100%

-Back in ``pages/index.tsx``, lets update our code to use the inferred ``Posts`` type instead of our manual type declaration.
+Back in ``pages/index.tsx``, let's update our code to use the inferred ``Posts`` type instead of our manual type declaration.

 .. code-block:: typescript-diff